Austin Film Festival 2011

 Distance: You can't walk to downtown movie theaters (or bars) unless you're into serious hiking, but you can take a bus or find a friendly Austinite with a car.
 A cab from the theater to downtown isn't expensive, but taxis are unlikely to hang around, so be prepared to phone.
 Make sure the cab service has your name so they won't drive off with some other film geek.

-Wireless: Free wireless is available in the lobby and theaters, and out by the picnic tables you'll find outlets as well.
-The Highball also has wireless and a couple of the booths have outlets.
-About two blocks further south down Lamar (away from downtown), you'll find a Starbucks in a strip mall across the street from Saxon Pub.
-Further than a walk, drive north to Barton Springs Road, then turn right to Flipnotics or Austin Java, which both offer coffee and wireless access.
+Coffee (and wireless) break: About two blocks further south down Lamar (away from downtown), you'll find a Starbucks in a strip mall across the street from Saxon Pub, next to A-OK Chinese.
+Further than a walk, drive north to Barton Springs Road, then turn right to Austin Java.

 Austin Film Festival's two theaters at Austin Convention Center (ACC) are a temporary setup.
 They are not in the same location as the ACC theater that is set up during SXSW.
 One theater is located in Meeting Room 18, the other in Ballroom E. We don't know the seating capacity at this time, but they usually seat from 175-300 people.